purplecabbage/phonegap-plugins/Android/StatusBarNotification/README.md

-# StatusBarNotification plugin for Phonegap #
+# StatusBarNotification plugin for Cordova #

 Plugin allows you to display notifications in the status bar from your PhoneGap application.